riti202-stack/Numerical-Method-Project/README.md

   <details>
   <summary>Click to expand Theory</summary>
-  <br> :book: The *Bisection Method* is a fundamental root-finding algorithm in numerical analysis.
+   :book: The *Bisection Method* is a fundamental root-finding algorithm in numerical analysis.
 It is a bracketing method used to find the real roots of a continuous function f(x) = 0.

   **Mathematical Explanation** : The method is based on the *Intermediate Value Theorem (IVT)*.